 When comparing Momentum vs Taskwarrior, the Slant community recommends Taskwarrior for most people.
-In the question“What is the best cross-platform to-do list app?”
-Taskwarrior is ranked 9th while Momentum is ranked 47th.
+In the question“What are the best cross-platform to do list apps?”
+Taskwarrior is ranked 6th while Momentum is ranked 51st.
 The most important reason people chose Taskwarrior is:

 Taskwarrior has many front-ends, services, extensions, hook scripts, and capsules available.
 Taskwarrior keeps a list of contributed tools on their [site](http://taskwarrior.org/tools/).

 Next steps have a separate view.
 Tasks can be updated sequentially or parallel.

 Pro Projects and Tasks can be endlessly nested

 You can nest multiple projects with tasks, there is no limit.